Amaro-Koberle/based.guide_realtime/README.md

 - Automatic skydome-based ambient lighting
 - Responsive design for desktop and mobile
 - **Runtime character animation system** with crossfading and multiple clip support
+- **Performance optimizations** with FPS limiting and auto-pause when tab is hidden

 ## Development